srmfx/Zicroram/README.md

     $ zicroram --uninstall

-If you go through problems during uninstallation, you'll need to read the troubleshoot :
+If you go through problems during uninstallation, make sure you close any programs that you might be running after adding them to RAM using zicroram.

-    $ zicroram --troubleshoot

 ## HOW IT WORKS
 The program works by creating and mounting a TMPFS device called /zicroram/ and allowing the user to add any data through a simple command, like for example: